-- (1) The schedule is intended to show information for 10 years.
-Fiscal year 2015 is first year implemented, additional years will be displayed as they become available. - (2) Restated from prior year to reflect fiscal year presentation.
+(1) The schedule is intended to show information for 10 years.
+Fiscal year 2018 is first year implemented, additional years will be displayed as they become available.

 The amounts presented for each fiscal year were determined as of June 30 of the fiscal year shown.